 A heat wave hit the West Coast, with seven Southern California communities experiencing record heat.
 According to Copernicus, a European Union agency track and climate change, the temperatures marked the end of the hottest summer on record.
 The world is also on track for the hottest year on record.
 Climate change has accelerated nighttime warnings, causing fires to burn more often overnight, making it harder to contain wildfires.
 This phenomenon, which occurred across the country this month, results from the reduction in the amount of water flapping in the air, which typically lowers temperatures and increases relative humidity, thus limiting fire spread.

-Wildfires can generate their own weather, such as pyrocumulonimbus clouds, which can create hail, wind, lightning, and tornadoes, making it difficult to contain them, according to the Interagency Fire Center.
+Wildfires can generate their weather, such as pyrocumulonimbus clouds, which can create hail, wind, lightning, and tornadoes, making it difficult to contain them, according to the Interagency Fire Center.
 “It can be this whole apocalyptic scene, which makes it more hazardous,” said David Peterson, a meteorologist at the United States Naval Research Laboratory in Monterey, Calif.
 Five pyrocumulonimbus clouds, or pyroCb, formed acres of Oregon, Wyoming, Idaho, and California, causing the Line fire to rain on itself, growing 40,000 feet tall.
 Data from 2013 indicates that as extreme wildfires increased, so did pyroCbs.
-Between Canada and the western United States, 82 cloud formations have occurred this year, with at least 10 occurring in the US over the past two weeks, according to Dr. Peterson.
+Between Canada and the western United States, 82 cloud formations have occurred this year, with at least ten occurring in the US over the past two weeks, according to Dr. Peterson.

 “Fire season is lengthening and expanding,” Dr. Swain predicts a “second season” of wildfires in the western United States, following our search and extreme wildfires in July, which led to the park fire, California’s fourth largest to date, and may continue in October.

 To reduce wildfire risk, better maintenance of flammable matter, controlled by “prescribed” burns, And limiting greenhouse gas emissions are essential.
-Prescribed burns involve intentionally burning brush and grasses to minimize feeling larger wildfires.
+Prescribed burns involve intentionally burning brush and grasses to minimize feeling more enormous wildfires.
 Climate change is primarily caused by common monoxide emissions from fossil fuel burning.“We know those are primary contributors to heat-trapping emissions supercharging the dryness of the ecosystems that are part of these fires,” said Carly Phillips, a research scientist with the Union of Concerned Scientists.